aDevMister/my-assesment/README.md

 # React Dashboard

-This project is a simple React dashboard where you can see, add, update and delete user information.
-It pulls data from an API and lets you manage users easily.
-The dashboard also supports sorting, searching and pagination.
+This project is a simple React dashboard where you can view, add, update, and delete user information.
+The dashboard fetches data from an API and allows you to easily manage users.
+It also supports sorting, searching, and pagination.

 ## Features